-The contributions of this research are threefold: First, this research formally presents and analyzes an auction model where: (a) bidders' valuations depend on an uncertain common value in a general way; (b) the auctioneer can eliminate the uncertainty associated with the common value through the purchase of information; and (c) bidders are aware of the availability of such an option to the auctioneer.
+The contributions of this paper are threefold: First, the paper formally presents and analyzes an auction model where: (a) bidders' valuations depend on an uncertain common value in a general way; (b) the auctioneer can eliminate the uncertainty associated with the common value through the purchase of information; and (c) bidders are aware of the availability of such an option to the auctioneer.
 To the best of our knowledge, a model of this type has not been investigated to date.
 In particular, the incorporation of costly information and bidders' awareness results in several complexities both from the strategy space and the analysis points of view.
 The analysis given essentially derives from the individual benefit-maximizing strategies of the auctioneer (given the bidders' belief regarding whether or not the auctioneer is planning to purchase the information and which values she will disclose) and the bidders (given the auctioneer's decision of whether to purchase the information and which values she is planning to disclose).
-This leads to the characterization of stable solutions and a sub-game perfect equilibrium.
+This leads to the characterization of stable solutions and a perfect Bayesian Nash equilibrium.
 As part of the analysis we characterize the influence of the cost of obtaining the information over the equilibrium and the resulting expected benefit of the different players, proving, among other things, that an equilibrium always exists.
-The analysis leads to an algorithm for calculating the equilibrium for all different possible costs of purchasing the information, which is critical for the information-provider's pricing decision.
+The analysis leads to an algorithm for calculating the pure-strategy equilibrium for all different possible costs of purchasing the information, which is of much importance for the auctioneer and the social planner.
 The analysis encompasses various other aspects of the model, such as the expected-benefit-maximizing strategy for a self-interested information-provider and the effect of bidders' homogeneity over the results.